ubpb/metacrunch/Readme.md

 # File: my_etl_job.metacrunch

 # Every metacrunch job file is a regular Ruby file.
 So you can always use regular Ruby
-# stuff like defining a method
+# stuff like declaring methods
 def my_helper
   # ...
 end

-# ... defining classes
+# ... declaring classes
 class MyHelper
   # ...
 end

+# ... declaring variables
+foo = "bar"

 # ... or loading other ruby files
 require_relative "./some/other/ruby/file"